• Skip to primary navigation

 Notes

-1. Alternatively, use 1 chicken stock cube (or 1 teaspoon stock powder or paste)
+1. Alternatively, use 1 chicken stock cube (or 1 teaspoon of stock powder or paste)

-2. Bake: 20-30 minutes at 450 degrees Fahrenheit/ 230 degrees Celsius or until cooked through and crispy.
+2. Bake for 20-30 minutes at 450 degrees Fahrenheit/ 230 degrees Celsius or until cooked through and crispy.
 Check with a meat thermometer.
-Cook them on a lined baking sheet fitted with a wire rack.
+Cook on a lined baking sheet fitted with a wire rack.

 3. Grill: 15-20 minutes on medium heat or until slightly charred and crispy.
-Flip regularly.
-Make sure that they are cooked through.
+Flip regularly to ensure that they are cooked through.

 4. Deep-fry: 10-15 minutes.
 Fry them in a large pan, in batches.
 Fill vegetable oil in the pan, about 3 inches/ 7 cm deep.
 Heat the oil until it reaches 350 degrees Fahrenheit/ 180 degrees Celsius.
 Dry the chicken pieces thoroughly.
 Fry until golden brown and crispy.
 Place on kitchen towels to remove the excess fat.